bartongroup/RATS/README.md

 by Dr. Kimon Froussios, Dr. Kira Mourão and Dr. Nick Schurch.

 To report **problems** or ask for **assistance**, please raise a new issue [on the project's support forum](https://github.com/bartongroup/Rats/issues).
-Providing a *reproducible working example* that demonstrates your issue is strongly encouraged.
-Also, be sure to **read the vignette(s)**, and browse/search the support forum before posting a new issue, in case your question is already answered there.
+Providing a *small reproducible working example* that demonstrates your issue is strongly encouraged.
+Also, be sure to **read the vignette(s)**, and browse/search the support forum before posting a new issue.

 Enjoy!